varun-krishanumakr/add-varkrish-page/content/authors/yjcheong/_index.md

 My primary responsibilities within the group include:
-   * Modeling and analyzing echolocation-based target discrimination and sound reception/transmission by toothed whales.
+   * Developing and interpreting physics-based models to understand the complex interaction of sound with elastic media and gain insights into how it influences the perception of sound by toothed whales.